ActivLearning/epub_kitty_ios/README.md

 ## Tool Language
 plugin in ios default language is en,if you are chinese,you should configuare Localizable.strings.
 And you can see example to match.

-### QQ Communication：
-QQ：853797155，Welcome to exchange questions and technologies!

 ### Welcome TO PR